Join us Sunday March 12, 2017 for the Maple Syrup Open House at 10 A.M.! Free pancakes, sausage, and our REAL maple syrup! LEARN MORE

 ABOUT MAPLE SYRUP

-Through the generosity of a Dick and Betty Jo Wiles (Dick serves on our Board of Trustees) and their committed volunteers, Pleasant Hill produces its own yearly supply of pure Maple Syrup.
+Through the generosity of Dick and Betty Jo Wiles (Dick serves on our Board of Trustees) and their committed volunteers, Pleasant Hill produces its own yearly supply of pure Maple Syrup.
 We sell large and small quantities to individuals and businesses and use the syrup in our camp kitchen year round.
 We are lucky at Pleasant Hill to have a perfect hill on which to tap trees.
 This allows our system to primarily run on gravity flow.
 We also have a vacuum pump to help keep the low spots flowing.

-Volunteers can help the camp is several ways:
+Volunteers can contribute in several ways:

 3. Our evaporator is custom built and donated by Morton Salt.
 The entire finishing process is housed in our syrup barn at the foot of the hill.

 4. When the sap has boiled down almost completely it is filtered, finished and bottled.
 It takes about 50 gallons of sap to make one gallon of syrup.

 5. We sell the finished product and use it in our camp kitchen year round.
 It is served with our pancake breakfast and flavors many of our camp dishes such as our maple glazed ham, baked beans and more.